danb235/mediatidy/README.md

 ## Setup
 ### Dependencies

 [NodeJS](http://nodejs.org/) and [ffmpeg](https://www.ffmpeg.org/) are required to run mediatidy.
-Find the installers and install the latest versions; If using Mac OSX consider installing [homebrew](http://brew.sh/) and easily install what you need with the following:
+Find the installers and install the latest versions; if using Mac OSX consider installing [homebrew](http://brew.sh/) and easily install what you need with the following:

 ```